31 S. Court Street

-The Women’s Studies program offers an education abroad option in France.
+The Women’s, Gender, and Sexuality Studies program offers an education abroad option in France.

 Our faculty is composed of eight core members and more than 70 affiliated members, reflecting the diverse disciplinary and pedagogical range available to our students.
 For a complete list, please check our Web site.